markusmoenig/Eldiron/docs/docs/official_rules.md

 Attack cooldown is rules-owned.
 A character script should call `attack()` for a normal weapon or unarmed attack.
 The runtime uses the equipped weapon cooldown and falls back to the `basic_attack` action cooldown.
+When damage resolves, the target receives the `damaged` event with the final `amount`, `attacker_id`, damage `kind`, and `source_item_id` payload fields.
+Ruleset spell damage uses this same `damaged` event path, so NPC reactions do not need separate weapon and spell handlers.

 ## Combat